odrevet/music-box-tune-tracker/readme.md

 pip install mido python-rtmidi
 ```

+To play sounds, Midi software synthesize is required.
-You will also need a Midi backend, I use timidity, which can be installed under Linux Ubuntu with :
+I use timidity, which can be installed under Linux Ubuntu with :

 ```
  sudo apt install libasound2-dev libjack-dev timidity